 The remit of the Remuneration Committee is to determine the framework, policy and level of remuneration, and to make recommendations to the board on the remuneration of executive directors.
 In addition, the committee oversees the creation and implementation of all-employee share plans.
-Following the appointment of Brian Berg the Remuneration Committee structure was reviewed and now consists of Brian Berg, Chair, and Michael Infante.
-Due to the timings of the appointments the committee is yet to meet formally in the period but the intention will be to meet twice per year.
+The Remuneration Committee consists of Brian Berg, Chair, and Michael Infante.
+The committee meets twice a year.